 Unleashing the Generative AI Genie: A Brave New Metaverse or a Nightmare Scenario?

-In my role as a strategic futurist, it is exciting to see the rapid advancement of generative AI and its potential to shape the metaverse.
+In my role as a strategic futurist and innovation keynote speaker, it is exciting to see the rapid advancement of generative AI and its potential to shape the metaverse.
 Earlier today, I delivered the main keynote at TMRW Dubai on the convergence of two major trends happening today: generative AI and the metaverse.

 The metaverse is the next iteration of the internet: a version of the internet that supports immersive, interactive, and persistent online digital experiences.
 The metaverse is not a single place, let alone one specific virtual world, as portrayed by Ready Player One.
 The metaverse will be the convergence of the physical and the digital world where all of our data—such as identity, personality, reputation, and assets, and also the entire history, feeling, and/or emotion of any (virtual or physical) place, organisation or thing—can be interacted with, controlled, and experienced in completely novel ways so that people, and things, can create new, magical, experiences, interactions, and environments.